Melbourne Spousal Support Lawyer

 In reality, spousal support is not a punishment for the spouse who must pay it.
 In the same regard, it is not meant to be a windfall for the spouse who receives it.

-Spousal support is designed to make sure a financially disadvantaged spouse is not left in drastically reduced financial circumstances of divorce..
+Spousal support is designed to make sure a financially disadvantaged spouse is not left in a drastically reduced financial position following a divorce.

 Regardless of popular belief, spousal support is not reserved exclusively for women.
 For example, if a husband worked while his wife attended college, or sacrificed the opportunity to advance his career in order to stay home with young children, then he may be entitled to spousal support.

 Spousal Support in Florida

 Florida law provides many different arrangements for spousal support.
 Depending on the facts of your case, you may be entitled to receive one of the following types of spousal support:

 Bridge-the-gap.
 One spouse receives support during the transition from marriage to single life.
 This type of support must not exceed two years, and typically cannot be modified once it is put into place.